alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 }
 ```

+I store all the data as JSON, which is easy to edit by hand, and I keep the data model small enough that I can fill in all the fields manually.

-One advantage of spending over a decade thinking about this is that I know exactly what fields I care about and what I don't.
+I've been thinking about this for over a decade, so I have a good idea of what fields I care about and what I don't.
-For example, many social media websites provide metrics -- how many times was a post viewed, or starred, or retweeted.
+For example, many social media websites provide metrics -- how many times was a post was viewed, or starred, or retweeted -- but I don't keep them.
-I don't keep any of of those because those metrics aren't something I'm interested in.
-I remember posts because they were fun, thoughtful, or interesting, not because they had a particularly notable metric.
+I remember posts because they were fun, thoughtful, or interesting, not because they hit a big number.

-I try to reuse data structures where appropriate -- for example, the `meta` block is common to every site, and I use the same data structure for all the microblogging services I save (Twitter, Mastodon, Bluesky, Threads) -- and I have a common data structure for media files like images and videos -- but each site has a slightly different structure.
+Although there are lots of different sites, I try to reuse data structures where appropriate.
+Conversations from every site have the same `meta` scheme; conversations from microblogging services are all the same (Twitter, Mastodon, Bluesky, Threads); I have a common data structure for images and videos.

 Each data model is accompanied by a rendering function, which reads this data and returns a snippet of HTML that can appear in one of the "cards" in my web browser.
 I have a long switch statement that just picks the right rendering function, something like: